stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 final VertexBuffer index = loadBuffer(dev, model.index().get(), copyPool);
 ```

-Next we need to add a new command to `VertexBuffer` to bind an index buffer:
+Next we need to add a new command to the buffer class to bind an index buffer:

 ```java
 public Command bindIndexBuffer() {